-Ottawa Comiccon is committed to providing transparency to outside parties with respect to the compliance of the organization’s electronic communications with Canada’ Anti-Spam Legislation, in effect as of July 1st, 2014, and its relevant rules and regulations (hereinafter “CASL”).
+Ottawa Comiccon is committed to providing transparency to outside parties with respect to the compliance of the organization’s electronic communication with Canada’ Anti-Spam Legislation, in effect as of July 1st, 2014, and its relevant rules and regulations (hereinafter “CASL”).
 To that end, the Ottawa Comiccon Anti-Spam Commitment is a formal statement of rights and obligations which is made available to outside parties.
 It is intended to inform outside parties of the type of responsible and transparent practices adopted by Ottawa Comiccon when electronically communicating with outside parties, inform outside parties who they may contact at Ottawa Comiccon for any concern pertaining to electronic communications, and inform such outside parties of where and how they may unsubscribe to any electronic communications from Ottawa Comiccon.
 This document also includes a series of answers to questions about spam and Ottawa Comiccon’s practices that are frequently asked by outside parties that Ottawa Comiccon may communicate with.

 APPLICATION AND SCOPE